 Before I started this blog, I was in a dark place in my life.
 (Quite literally at one point.
 Closed up in a dark house with nothing but black clothes.)
 Though I hoped the removal of my gallbladder was going to suddenly solve my health issues, it didn't.
 I was desperate, tired, and depressed.
-Part of the reason was due to life events, but later I realized how gluten was not only affecting my physical health, but my mental health.
-Despite dealing with feelings of complete hopelessness and struggling depression, anxiety, and with my self-worth (that goes back to childhood), I wanted to write.
+Part of the reason was due to life events, but later I realized how gluten was not only affecting my physical health, but my mental health, and had been for most of my life.
+Despite dealing with feelings of complete hopelessness, depression, anxiety, and struggling with my self-worth, I wanted to write.
 I wanted to share.
 I wanted to help others, even when I barely knew how to help myself...

 (Side note: For me, going gluten-free has positively affected my mental health immensely.
-One day I might be brave enough to tell the whole story and how I finally crawled out of the dark hole.)
+One day I might be brave enough to tell the whole story and how I began to finally crawl out of the dark hole.)

 Don't want to read but want to get the Chowstalker Community eCookbook?
 Find it as part of the limited time Primal Life Kit here.